yasir2000/openwrt-oldwiki-md/Faq.rst

 '''TIP:''' If there are no package descriptions listed you have to run {{{ipkg update}}}.

 == Why isn't a package for ____ available? ==
-Good question.
-The most likely answer is that nobody has needed that package yet or that nobody has had time to package it.
+If using White Russian, be sure you did check the backports repository and X-Wrt repository to make sure the package isn't available in either of them.
+Then search the forums to see if any users have created the package you want but it hasn't been added to the official repositories.
+If you still haven't found your package, then it may be that nobody has needed that package yet or that nobody has had time to package it.
+In such a case, the options you have are:

  * Wait until the package becomes available
  * Package it yourself (using the [:BuildingPackagesHowTo:OpenWrt SDK])
- * Find/Pay someone to package it for you
+ * Find/Pay someone to package it for you (consider soliciting in the forums)

 == How much space is available for the JFFS2 partition? ==
  * On systems with a 4 MB flash: roughly 2 MB